ONLINE THERAPY

 Online therapy for common experiences including:

 We treat a variety of common concerns including infertility, perinatal loss, birth trauma, postpartum adjustment issues such as depression, anxiety, and panic, breast/chestfeeding stress/trauma, relationship concerns since baby, and unwanted feelings such as anger, rage, irritability.
+We support individuals up to about 24 months postpartum.

 To access our therapy program please complete a request for services